tboie/universal_mechanics/README.md

 Result of [Dark Energy?](#dark-energy)

-Time dependent growth inwards and outwards?
+Possible inwards and outwards growth depending on layer size and time?

 ### Hubble's Law

-Increase of universe mass density more than galactic distance?
+Change of universe mass density more than galactic distance?

 See [Cosmic Expansion?](#cosmic-expansion)